 Nurture times to let your child feel proud about herself.
 Letting her be the source of her own mastery will build her confidence and self-esteem.

 Let her explore freely while you set limits in the environment.
-There’s nothing more fascinating for your child than to get to know new things; from learning how to hold a block to knowing the shapes and colors.
+There’s nothing more fascinating for your child than to get to know new things; from learning how to hold a block to knowing the name of the shapes and colors.
 She wants to know how things work, so let her figure it out by herself.

 Don’t skip the challenges where she might get frustrated or scared.
 There will be situations where you will want to fulfill her needs right away, but try showing her the way and letting her be the protagonist of the story.
-For example, if your little one is at that stage where she wants to crawl everywhere and she seems to find herself under a table and doesn’t know how to get out, instead of taking her out yourself, show her how: “it’s okay, just lower your head and come to me, like this”.
+For example, if your little one is at that stage where she wants to crawl everywhere and she seems to find herself under a table and doesn’t know how to get out, instead of taking her out yourself, show her how: “It’s okay, just lower your head and come to me, like this”.
 She will come out of that table with a smile from ear to ear, feeling competent and not afraid of getting in those types of situations again.
 Comforting her and helping her find her own way allows her to tune in to people, tolerate frustration, and manage emotions and impulses.

 These are opportunities where your child is figuring stuff out on her own and building her sense of competence and self-worth.
 This is what your little one is going to need later on to be able to get through the sad, scary parts of life as well.
-Keep helping you little one build her self-esteem and express herself!
+Keep helping your little one build her self-esteem and express herself!

 If you wish to read more on the subject visit: